Weekly Monthly Insights Charts Tracker Companies Networks Glossary

 Stablecoins & DeFi Yields

-On-chain lending yields are the single most important variable in stablecoin deployment decisions.
+On-chain lending yields are one of the most important variables in stablecoin deployment decisions.
 A stablecoin held in a wallet earns nothing; a stablecoin deposited on Aave or Compound earns a variable APY set by pool utilisation.
-When that APY exceeds the risk-free Treasury yield, an institutional allocator is compensated for taking smart-contract risk in exchange for additional yield.
-When the T-bill wins, on-chain deployment is uncompensated risk — capital leaves DeFi, stablecoin supply shrinks, and aggregate market cap contracts.
-This is the documented transmission mechanism from BIS Working Paper 1068 (2023): the 2022–23 hike cycle pushed T-bills above 5% and drove stablecoin supply from ~$180B to ~$130B.
-The 2024 cutting cycle reversed it.
+When that APY exceeds the risk-free Treasury yield, an on-chain allocator is compensated for taking smart-contract risk in exchange for additional yield.
+When the T-bill wins, on-chain deployment is uncompensated risk, capital can leave DeFi for cash equivalents.
+The 2022–23 hike cycle saw T-bills above 5% alongside a contraction of stablecoin supply from ~$180B to ~$130B; the 2024 cutting cycle coincided with a recovery to new highs.
+The relationship between rates and stablecoin supply is one channel discussed in BIS Working Paper 1270 (Ahmed and Aldasoro, 2025)[1] documents how dollar-stablecoin flows affect short-term Treasury yields, the inverse channel; the chart should be read as co-movement, not proof of a single causal mechanism.

 Yield Indicators